clearlinux/clear-linux-documentation/source/mixer.rst

 OS Epoch or Format version
 --------------------------

-The "format" used in builder.conf might be more precisely referred to as an OS "compatibility epoch".
+The "format" used in ``builder.conf`` might be more precisely referred to as an OS "compatibility epoch".
 Versions of the OS within a given epoch are fully compatible with themselves.
-Across the epoch boundary _something_ has changed in the OS.
-This change is impactful enough that release where the change has taken place must be visited, to ensure operations occur in the correct order.
+Across the epoch boundary *something* has changed in the OS.
+This change is impactful enough that the release where the change has taken place must be visited to ensure operations occur in the correct order.
 A format increment is the way we insure pre- and co-requisite changes flow out with proper ordering.

 From an update perspective, the format, or compatibility epoch, limits the